Foreign relations of Cuba

-Cuba is currently a lead country on the United Nations Human Rights Council, and is a founding member of the organization known as the Bolivarian Alternative for the Americas, a member of the Community of Latin American and Caribbean States, the Latin American Integration Association and the United Nations.
+Cuba provided civilian assistance workers – principally medical – to more than 20 countries as medical diplomacy.
+More than one million exiles have escaped to foreign countries.
+Cuba is slated to be a part of the United Nations Human Rights Council from 2024 to 2026.
+It is a founding member of the Bolivarian Alternative for the Americas, a member of the Community of Latin American and Caribbean States, the Latin American Integration Association and the United Nations.
 Cuba is a member of the Non-Aligned Movement and hosted its September 2006 summit.
-In addition as a member of the Association of Caribbean States (ACS), Cuba was re-appointed as the chair- of the special committee on transportation issues for the Caribbean region.
-Following a meeting in November 2004, several leaders of South America have attempted to make Cuba either a full or associate member of the South American trade bloc known as Mercosur.
+In addition as a member of the Association of Caribbean States (ACS), Cuba was re-appointed as the chair of the special committee on transportation issues for the Caribbean region.
+Since November 2004, several leaders of South America have attempted to make Cuba either a full or associate member of the South American trade bloc known as Mercosur.
+Cuba's present foreign minister is Bruno Rodríguez Parrilla.